History of the Jews in Germany: Persistence of antisemitism

-During the medieval period antisemitism flourished in Germany.
-Especially during the time of the Black Death from 1348 to 1350 hatred and violence against Jews increased.
-Approximately 72% of towns with a Jewish settlement suffered from violent attacks against the Jewish population.
+During the medieval period, antisemitism flourished in Germany.
+Especially during the Black Death, which lasted from 1348 to 1350, hatred and violence against Jews increased.
+Approximately 72% of towns with Jewish populations were subjected to violent attacks.

-Regions that suffered from the Black Death pogroms were 6 times more likely to engage in antisemitic violence during the 1920s, racist and fascist parties like the DNVP, NSDAP and DVFP gained a 1.5 times higher voting share in the 1928 election, their inhabitants wrote more letters to antisemitic newspapers like "Der Stürmer", and they deported more Jews during the Nazi reign.
-This is due to cultural transmission.
+Regions that were subjected to the Black Death pogroms were 6 times more likely to be subjected to antisemitic violence during the 1920s, racist and fascist political parties like the DNVP, NSDAP and the DVFP gained a voting share that 1.5 times higher than the voting share which other political parties gained during the 1928 election, their inhabitants wrote more letters to antisemitic newspapers like "Der Stürmer", and they deported more Jews during Nazi rule.
+This situation was due to the cultural transmission of antisemitism.

-According to a study by Nico Voigtländer and Hans-Joachim Voth, Germans who grew up during Nazi rule are significantly more antisemitic than Germans born before or after them.
-In addition, Voigtländer and Voth found Nazi antisemitic indoctrination was more effective in areas with pre-existing widespread antisemitism.
+According to a study which was conducted by Nico Voigtländer and Hans-Joachim Voth, Germans who grew up during Nazi rule are significantly more antisemitic than Germans who were born either before or after it.
+In addition, Voigtländer and Voth found that Nazi antisemitic indoctrination was more effective in areas where antisemitism was pre-existing and widespread.

-A simple model of cultural transmission and persistence of attitudes comes from Bisin and Verdier, who state that children acquire their preference scheme through imitating their parents, who in turn attempt to socialize their children to their own preferences, without taking into consideration if these traits are useful or not.
+A simple model of cultural transmission in relation to the persistence of antisemitic attitudes was developed by Bisin and Verdier, who state that children acquire their preference schemes by imitating their parents, who attempt to socialize their children in accordance with their own preferences, without determining if these traits are either useful or useless.

-Economic factors had the potential to undermine this persistence throughout the centuries.
-Hatred against outsiders was more costly in trade open cities, like the members of the Hanseatic League.
-Faster growing cities saw less persistence in antisemitic attitudes, this may be due to the fact that trade-openness was associated with more economic success and therefore higher migration rates into these regions.
+Economic factors had the potential to undermine the persistence of these traits throughout the centuries.
+Hatred against outsiders was more costly to trading organizations which were active in trade-open cities, like the members of the Hanseatic League.
+Cities which grew at a faster rate experienced a decline in the persistence of antisemitic attitudes, this situation may have been due to the fact that trade-openness was associated with more economic success and therefore, higher migration rates occurred in these regions.